amiehe-essomba/BlackMamba/README.md

 <p align="center">We want to express my sincere gratitude to all the contributors and sponsors who made
 Black Mamba possible.
-Your contributions and support have helped make Black Mamba a powerful and versatile object-oriented programming language that has the potential to revolutionize the way we develop tools for AI.
+Your contributions and support have helped make Black Mamba a powerful and versatile object-oriented programming language that has the potential to revolutionize the way we develop tools for AI.</p>

-To the developers who have dedicated countless hours to the development and refinement of Black Mamba, thank you for your hard work, creativity, and ingenuity.
-Your commitment to excellence and passion for innovation has resulted in a programming language that is not only powerful and efficient, but also elegant and easy to use.
+<p align="center">To the developers who have dedicated countless hours to the development and refinement of Black Mamba, thank you for your
+hard work, creativity, and ingenuity.
+Your commitment to excellence and passion for innovation has resulted in a programming language that is not only powerful and efficient, but also elegant and easy to use.</p>

-To the sponsors who provided financial support and resources to help make Black Mamba a reality, thank you for your generosity and vision.
-Your investments in this project have allowed the development team to focus on creating a language that is both forward-thinking and user-friendly, which has the potential to transform the way we approach programming.
+<p align="center">To the sponsors who provided financial support and resources to help make Black Mamba a reality, thank you for your
+generosity and vision.
+Your investments in this project have allowed the development team to focus on creating a language that is both forward-thinking and user-friendly, which has the potential to transform the way we approach programming.</p>

-Finally, to the entire Black Mamba community, thank you for your enthusiasm, comments and contributions.
-Your involvement and commitment has been crucial in shaping the direction and evolution of Black Mamba, and we are grateful for your continued support and partnership.
+<p align="center">Finally, to the entire Black Mamba community, thank you for your enthusiasm, comments and contributions.
+Your involvement
+and commitment has been crucial in shaping the direction and evolution of Black Mamba, and we are grateful for your continued support and partnership.